Prozilla/Party-Animals/README.md

 - [ ] Start screen
 - [ ] Spectator mode
 - [ ] Chat filter (remove all links except party animals links)
+- [ ] Loading screen
+- [ ] Tabs (buttons on the left side of the screen, bottom on mobile) to switch between menus like games, party, player customisation, help and start menu